Everyone used to think that getting rid of the sounds of heavy traffic and big vehicles was as simple as throwing up a concrete sound wall.

 Architects and designers use textures, trim, and windows to break up the sound wave as it hits the building.
 Interior designers can add solid walls and various elements to help reduce noise even further.

-Construction Noise Barrier Design
+Highway Noise Barrier Design

 The placement of windows, fire escapes, doors, easements, gutters, vents, and many attachments affect the way sound goes around a building.
 Reducing noise issues with a proper construction noise barrier will help provide an aesthetic design that works for your next project.